 Think of it as an ExpressVPN application but for browser only.
 This extension will allow you to connect and disconnect VPN directly from the browser without using your device’s application in Australia.

 ExpressVPN offers the Smart DNS service in Australia.
 By default, it is integrated into every ExpressVPN premium subscription.
 It lets you unblock popular streaming services on complicated devices such as Router, Roku, PS4, Xbox, etc in Australia.

 Not many VPN providers offers an application for the router in Australia.
 This is surely a great plus point for ExpressVPN.
 This application allows you to easily connect VPN on your device in Australia and set up Split-Tunneling on the router.

 It is one of the major advantages of the provider.
 ExpressVPN’s 24/7 live chat supports allows you to contact their support representative to resolve your issue immediately.

-Now let’s compare these features to CyberGhost features.
+Now let’s compare these features to CyberGhost features in Australia.